AndersBNielsen/Adafruit-Trinket-USB/README.md

 # Adafruit-Trinket-USB

-This is a fork to add support for ATTiny44 / ATTiny84 with a 16Mhz crystal
+This is a fork to add support for ATTiny44 / ATTiny84 with a 16Mhz crystal (Only TrinketHIDCombo)

 Arduino libraries allowing Trinket to act as USB devices